excelsior-oss/excelsior-jet-gradle-plugin/README.md

 helps Excelsior JET:

 * verify that your application can be executed successfully on the Excelsior JET JVM.
 Usually, if the Test Run completes normally, the natively compiled application also works well.
 * detect the optional parts of Excelsior JET Runtime that are used by your application.
 For instance, JavaFX Webkit is not included in the resulting package by default due to its size, but if the application used it during a Test Run, it gets included automatically.
 * collect profile information to optimize your app more effectively

 To perform a Test Run, execute the following Gradle command:

 ```
-gradlew testRun
+gradlew jetTestRun
 ```

 The plugin will place the gathered profiles in the `<project.projectDir>/src/main/jetresources` directory.